sid-the-loser/json-to-html/README.md

 OK, its getting late...good night...

 ## issue
-- Can't really have two similar tags:
---Eg: {"body":{"h1":"hello world", "h1":"hello"}}, this will only allow one of last H1 tags value to pass through, ie, "hello"
+- Can't really have two similar tags.
+For example: {"body":{"h1":"hello world", "h1":"hello"}}, this will only allow one of last H1 tags value to pass through, ie, "hello"